OpenITI/documentation/index.md

      used.
-Two most problematic Arabic letters are dealt with in the following manner: 1) hamzas are omitted to avoid using non-letter characters; 2) ʿayns are transliterated with c, which is capitalized when appropriate (ʿAlī \> Cali; Aʿyān al-šīʿaŧ \> AcyanShica).
+Two most problematic Arabic letters are dealt with in the following manner: 1) hamzas are omitted to avoid using non-letter characters; 2) ʿayns are transliterated with c, which is capitalized when appropriate (ʿAlī \> Cali; Aʿyān al-šīʿa \> AcyanShica).

--   b\. (إبن) as part of a name is written in full and capitalized: ʿAlī b.
+-   b. (ابن) as part of a name is written in full and capitalized: ʿAlī b.
      Abī Ṭālib \> CaliIbnAbiTalib.

 -   Although an effort was made to use šuhras for AuthorIDs, in cases when it was not possible, the following formula was followed:
-     Ibn + Ism Abī-hi + Nisbaŧ (these were the onomastic elements most commonly available in the metadata).
+     Ibn + Ism Abī-hi + Nisba (these were the onomastic elements most commonly available in the metadata).

--   The word kitāb is dropped from the titles, unless it is the major keyword, like in the case of, for example, Sibawayhi's Kitāb, whose unique identifier is 0180Sibawayh.KitabSibawayh.
+-   The word kitāb is dropped from the titles, unless it is the major keyword, like in the case of, for example, Sībawayhī's Kitāb, whose unique identifier is 0180Sibawayh.KitabSibawayh.

 -   Definite articles are dropped everywhere: Tārīḫ al-islām \>